 Room Finish Schedule:

 Provide details regarding the materials and finishes for floors, cove bases, walls, and ceilings for all of the rooms in the facility.
 This includes, but is not limited to, walk-in coolers, walk-in freezers, storage rooms, restrooms, and utility rooms.
 All food preparation and warewashing areas must be smooth, durable, and easily cleanable.
-Please refere to the Retail Food Construction Guide for further details regarding room finishes.
+Please refer to the Retail Food Construction Guide for further details regarding room finishes.

 Cabinetry and Countertop Information: